Dispute Resolution

 The decision is called a compensation order and contains findings of fact and conclusions of law.
 If appropriate, an order for payment of benefits is included.
 When a party disagrees with a judge's ruling, the decision can be appealed.

-Pro se litigants can find information on filing an appeal, as well as forms, by following the information at the New Mexico Court of Appeals.
+Pro se litigants can find information on filing an appeal, as well as forms, by following the information found at the New Mexico Court of Appeals.

 Meet our judges.